The JCE Profiles Hack

 Not affected in a default config: the profile import path is blocked.
 Still unsupported, so plan to migrate.

-JCE 2.9.99.6 needs PHP 7.4 and Joomla 3.10 or later.
+The current JCE releases need PHP 7.4 and Joomla 3.9 or later.
 For sites that genuinely cannot meet that yet, the JCE developer has released a free patch package that closes this vulnerability in JCE 2.7.x, 2.8.x and 2.9.x.
 JCE 2.6.x is not affected in a default configuration, but is unsupported and should still be migrated.

 The patch is a stopgap, not a substitute for updating.
-It closes the vulnerability only, without the broader 2.9.99.6 hardening, and it does not clean a site that was already compromised.
+It closes the vulnerability only, without the broader hardening in 2.9.99.6 and later releases, and it does not clean a site that was already compromised.
 Back up and test on a copy first, and plan to move to a supported Joomla and PHP version.
 Updating remains the right answer wherever it is possible.

 Connect your Joomla sites